-Various types of explosives are used during testing activities.
-The type, number, and location of activities that use explosives are described in Section 3.0.3.3.2 (Explosive Stressors), and the resulting footprints on bottom habitats are quantified in Appendix F (Military Expended Materials and Direct Strike Impact Analyses).
+Relevant testing activities under Alternative 1 include, among others, explosives used in anti-submarine warfare, mine neutralization explosive ordnance disposal, and air-to-surface bombing tests (see Appendix A, Navy Activity Descriptions, for descriptions of these activities).
 The general locations for Alternative 1 activities are listed in Appendix A (Navy Activity Descriptions) and shown on Figure 3.5-1 through Figure 3.5-4.

-Based on the number of charges and impact areas per year, the worst-case scenarios for hardbottom area impacted are 3.0, 1.5, and 10.0 acres in the Northeast U.S. Continental Shelf, Southeast

-U.S. Continental Shelf, and Gulf of Mexico Large Marine Ecosystems, respectively (Figure 3.5-17).
-This represents less than 0.01 percent of hardbottom habitat for each of the large marine ecosystems.
+Based on the number of charges and impact areas per year, the conservative scenarios for hard bottom area impacted are 1.5, less than 0.5, and 7.0 acres in the Northeast U.S. Continental Shelf, Southeast U.S. Continental Shelf, and Gulf of Mexico Large Marine Ecosystems, respectively (Table F-23, Potential Impact from Explosives On or Near the Bottom for Testing Activities Under Alternative 1 in a Single Year, in Appendix F, Military Expended Materials and Direct Strike Impact Analysis).
+This represents less than 0.01 percent of hard bottom habitat for each of the large marine ecosystems.

 Additional analysis was conducted in order to determine the proportional impact of explosives testing on marine habitats in each of the range complexes and testing ranges within the Study Area (Figure 3.5-9).
-Based on the proportional analysis of impacts, total explosive impacts to hard substrate from testing activities would be approximately 0.9 acre.
-Impacts to other substrate types would be approximately 1.5 and 12.0 acres for intermediate and soft substrates, respectively.
-Impacts to unknown substrate would be less than 0.5 acre.
-See Appendix F (Military Expended Materials and Direct Strike Impact Analyses) for detailed analysis of explosive impacts from testing activities in each range complex and testing range.
+Based on the proportional analysis of impacts, total explosive impacts to hard substrate from testing activities would be approximately 0.5 acre.
+Impacts to other substrate types would be approximately 1.0 and 7.5 acres for intermediate and soft substrates, respectively.
+Impacts to unknown substrate would be less than 0.5 acre (Table F-31, Proportional Impact to Bottom Habitat from Training Activities Under Alternatives 1 and 2 in a Single Year, in Appendix F, Military Expended Materials and Direct Strike Impact Analysis).
+See Appendix F for detailed analysis of explosive impacts from testing activities in each range complex and testing range.

 Analysis was also conducted to evaluate impacts accumulating over the course of a 5-year period.
 The analysis assumed that all impacts would be cumulative.
 In reality, some habitat would recover over time, as soft substrates are dynamic systems and craters could refill.
 Areas of hard bottom and other sensitive habitats could be avoided using the Protective Measures Assessment Protocol.
-The total footprint for impacts from high explosives over the 5-year period would be approximately 70.5 acres.
+The total footprint for impacts from high explosives over a 5-year period, based on a conservative scenario, would be approximately 43.5 acres.
 Of this, less than 0.01 percent of the total area of each habitat type (hard, intermediate, and soft) would be impacted.
-Details of this analysis can be found in Appendix F (Military Expended Materials and Direct Strike Impact Analyses).
+Details of this analysis can be found in Appendix F (Military Expended Materials and Direct Strike Impact Analysis).

 Under Alternative 1, the areas of bottom habitat in the AFTT Study Area affected annually by in-water detonations for testing activities would be a negligible portion of available bottom habitat (less than 0.01 percent for each substrate type).
 Testing events that include seafloor detonations would be infrequent, the percentage of testing area affected would be small, and the disturbed areas are likely soft bottom areas that recover relatively quickly from disturbance.
-Therefore, in-water explosions under Alternative 1 would be limited to local and short-term impacts on habitat structure in the Study Area.
+Therefore, in-water explosions under Alternative 1 would mostly be limited to local and short-term impacts on habitat structure in the Study Area.